 How do you define a leader?

 To me, the definition of a leader has always been someone who primarily leads through example with humility, someone who listens more than they speak, and someone who is inspired with a vision who works with others to realize that vision because they understand the power of collaboration.
 A leader also acknowledges that no work is beneath them.
 In order to be a good leader, you must first be a good follower.

 What projects are you currently involved with in the community that engages the next generation of leaders?

 One of my biggest passions is exploring how to better engage youth leaders.
 As Vice President of the Florida Young Democrats and also of my local Palm Beach Chapter, a big focus for me is encouraging youth voting participation.
 For the past year, the Palm Beach County Young Democrats have been executing a program called Stamp the Vote which aims to sign registered voters up for Vote By Mail which then increases their probability of turnout.
-Additionally, I am currently a fellow of New Leaders Council Palm Beach which is an organization that identifies and trains young progressive leaders of a community in hopes of creating a better progressive bench.
-When young people are presented with exciting opportunities, the sky is the limit.
+On the School Board, my focus is ensuring every child has an opportunity to succeed, that policies work to close the student achievement gap, and that decisions are made transparently so parents, teachers and the community all have a voice in the decision-making process.